Ricca665/NotepadC/README.md

 # WHERES MY FILE??!?!?!?!!?

-When you press enter it saves to a file named notepad.txt, if you run it directly on mac by doing double click there is a chance that its going to save in your profile acc
+When you press enter it saves to a file with your name with the extension .txt, if you run it directly on mac by doing double click there is a chance that its going to save in your profile acc
-Its surely going to save to notepad.txt and where you downloaded the file
+Its surely going to save to the name with .txt and where you downloaded the file

 # Use this file